patbeirne/tf/README.md

 x!ratio x/y!
 ```

 Similarly, the s patterns are wrapped in a triplet of delimiter characters, typcially / also.
-If the search pattern has `()` groups, the replace pattern can refer to them with ``\1 \2`,etc. Valid 's' commands are
+If the search pattern has `()` groups, the replace pattern can refer to them with ``\1 \2`,etc. This `sed()` assumed the `g` suffix, it replaces multiple occurrences on a line.
+Valid 's' commands are

 ```
 s/toronto/Toronto/